 Another popular space is our new recreation hall which is equipped with a pool table, a ping pong table, children's toys, board games and a sitting area.
 In front of the hall is our large dock and a nice swimming area with a raft anchored further out for the older kids.
 Behind the hall, we have a fire pit for campfires and beside it a small building for life jackets, oars and fishing equipment.

-For the younger kids we have a play area with a sandbox.
+For the younger kids we have a play area.
 We also have a small store where we sell lures, books, T-shirts, caps, beanie babies, candy and ice.
 Boats/motors, canoes, a kayak, and paddle boat are available for daily rentals or you are welcome to bring your own boat.
 NOTE that we sell non-resident licenses as well.

 Our Recreation Hall